 Tip Watch this video: Learn to Shoot a Bow Like a Pro in Real World Conditions

-Get Your Bow & Archery Accessories Set Up
+Get Your Bow & Archery Accessories Set Up Properly

 The first step is to make sure your bow and all of your archery accessories are set up and working properly.
 If you're not comfortable doing this yourself, you can take your equipment to a local archery pro shop.
-I recently just got a PSE bow, and a New Archery Products Apache Drop A Way Arrow Rest, and a dozen Easton Axis N Fused Arrows for this fall.
+I recently just got a PSE bow, and a New Archery Products Apache Drop A Way Arrow Rest, and a dozen Easton Carbon Aftermath Hunting arrows for this fall.
 I took all of it to my local pro shop and let them assemble and adjust details such as proper draw length and poundage, so that my bow is comfortable for me to shoot.
 I also had the rest adjusted so that it is level which makes proper arrow flight.
 Then I had my local pro choose the proper arrow shaft size, and length that is suited for my proper draw.

 Tip: Most pro shops have an indoor archery range; take advantage of them to make sure everything is shooting properly before you go to adjust your bow.

 1. Begin Shooting Your Bow at Exact Distances

 Once you have the proper set up, begin shooting at exact distances.
 Shoot at 10, 20, 30, 40, and 50 yards.
 You can do this at an indoor range or in your own back yard, take a rangefinder to find the exact yardage markers; this will help you adjust your sights properly.

 Adjust them at each yardage marker beginning with the top pin which should be used for the closest distance, then lead down with each pin until your bottom one is your farthest distance.

 Tip: Shoot multiple arrows at each distance until all of your arrows are within a good group within the bullseye of your target.

 2. Practice Shooting Your Bow at Random Distances